 \section{Introduction}

 The shuffle product first appeared in 1953 in the work of Eilenberg and Mac Lane \cite{EML}.
-As soon as 1954, Chen used it to express the product of iterated (path) integrals \cite{Chen1954} and Ree, building on Friedrichs' criterion, proved that the non-commutative series of iterated integrals are exponentials of Lie polynomials, thus connecting the Lie polynomials with the shuffle product \cite{Ree}.
+As soon as 1954, Chen used it to express the product of iterated (path) integrals \cite{Chen1954}, and Ree, building on Friedrichs' criterion, proved that the non-commutative generating series of iterated integrals are exponentials of Lie polynomials, thus connecting the Lie polynomials with the shuffle product \cite{Ree}.
 In 1956, Radford proved that the Lyndon words form a (pure) transcendence basis of the shuffle algebra \cite{radford}.
-The latter result is now well understood through the duality between bialgebras and enveloping algebras (see for example \cite{reutenauer}), of which the construction in 1958 of the Poincaré-Birkhoff-Witt\footnote{From now on, Poincaré-Birkhoff-Witt will be abbreviated to PBW.}-Lyndon basis by Chen, Fox and Lyndon \cite{lyndon} and of its dual basis by Sch\"ut\-zenberger, via monoidal factorization \cite{Shutz1958,reutenauer}, gave a striking illustration.
-This pair of dual bases enabled to factorize the diagonal series in the shuffle bialgebra and, consequently, to proceed combinatorially with the Dyson series \cite{FPSAC96} or the transport operator \cite{hoangjacoboussous}, which play a leading role in the relations between special functions involved in quantum field theory \cite{kassel} and in number theory \cite{cartier}.
-In 1973, that is within twenty years of the introduction of the shuffle product, Knutson defined the quasi-shuffle in \cite{knutson}, where it shows up as the inner product of symmetric groups\footnote{In the present paper, that product will be referred to as the quasi-shuffle or as the stuffle product, indifferently.}.
-This product is very similar to the Rota-Baxter operator introduced by Cartier in 1972, in his study of the so-called Baxter algebras \cite{cartier72}.
+The latter result is now well understood through the duality between bialgebras and enveloping algebras (see for example \cite{reutenauer}), of which the construction in 1958 of the Poincar\'e--Birkhoff--Witt\footnote{From now on, Poincar\'e--Birkhoff--Witt will be abbreviated to PBW.}--Lyndon basis by Chen, Fox and Lyndon \cite{lyndon} and of its dual basis by Sch\"ut\-zenberger, via monoidal factorization \cite{Shutz1958,reutenauer}, gave a striking illustration.
+This pair of dual bases enabled one to factorize the diagonal series in the shuffle bialgebra and, consequently, to proceed combinatorially with the Dyson series \cite{FPSAC96} or the transport operator \cite{hoangjacoboussous}, which play a leading role in the relations between special functions involved in the theory of quantum groups \cite{kassel} and in number theory \cite{cartier}.

+In 1973, that is, within twenty years of the introduction of the shuffle product, Knutson defined the quasi-shuffle in \cite{knutson}, where it shows up as the inner product of functions on the symmetric groups\footnote{In the present paper, that product will be referred to as the quasi-shuffle or as the stuffle product, indifferently.}.
+This product is very similar to the Rota--Baxter operator introduced by Cartier in 1972, in his study of the so-called Baxter algebras \cite{cartier72}.
 Although the analogue of Radford's theorem was pointed out by Malvenuto and Reutenauer \cite{MalvenutoReutenauer}, the factorization of the diagonal series in the quasi-shuffle bialgebra, initiated in \cite{acta,VJM}, has not yet been carried over to more general bialgebras.